zoffixznet/IOwesomeness/Action-Plan.md

 # Controversial Changes

-I'm not 100% sure whether the changes in this section actually need to be made, as they appear to be deliberately introduced behaviours; I'm just unsure of the reasoning behind them.
+I'm not 100% sure whether the changes in this section actually need to be made, as they aim to change what appears to be deliberately introduced behaviours; I'm just unsure of the reasoning behind them.
+I'm also unsure which language version to make the changes in, were it decided the're needed.

 ------------------------------